iDear-design/iDear-vuepress/comments/README.md

 ## Introduce

-Comments plugin for vuepress-theme-timi or other vuepress theme.
+Comments plugin for vuepress-theme-idear or other vuepress theme.

 ### Name